REVIEW OF POLLING DISTRICTS AND POLLING PLACES

 Under the Electoral Registration and Administration Act 2013 an authority must complete a review of its polling districts and polling places at least once every 5 years in a compulsory review period.

-The following considerations will be taken into account when allocating polling districts and polling places.
-Comments made during the consultation should keep these in mind.
+The following considerations were taken into account when reviewing polling districts and polling places.
 The first two are required by electoral law and the others are best practice:

 - The council must seek to ensure that all electors have such reasonable facilities for voting as are practicable in the circumstances.

 - The Council must seek to ensure that so far as is reasonable and practicable every polling place is accessible to electors who are disabled.

 - Ideally, the polling place should be in its own polling district.

 - No polling place should be shared by two wards.